Due to health issues, Eli Gold to miss start of Alabama’s 2022 football season - NewsBreak

 TUSCALOOSA, Ala. ( WIAT ) — Eli Gold will be sidelined at the kickoff of Alabama football’s 2022 season due to health issues.

-Crimson Tide Sports Marketing announced Wednesday morning that Chris Stewart, who handles play-by-play for Alabama’s basketball and baseball teams, will be filling in during Gold’s absence.MLFB employees’ paychecks ‘reversed’: league officials radio silent
+Crimson Tide Sports Marketing announced Wednesday morning that Chris Stewart, who handles play-by-play for Alabama’s basketball and baseball teams, will be filling in during Gold’s absence.Tua Tagovailoa reportedly married

 Additionally, Stewart will take on hosting duties for “The Nick Saban Show” and “Hey, Coach” radio broadcasts when it returns on August 18.